Hospitality Resume: Example, Template & Writing Guide for 2026

 Below that, you have a blank area for sharing what you are capable of.
 The method used in the sample resume is to utilize bullet points to leave achievements and job duties under every employment header.
 You can also choose to have a blurb before the bullets if you prefer.
 After you finish your current or most recent job, move backward to the last one before that.

-Section #4: Education
+Section #4: Education on a Hospitality Resume

 For a hospitality resume, customer service skills can often trump education.
 Many of these positions require nothing more than a high school diploma.
 However, that doesn’t mean you shouldn’t showcase your education if you have certifications or one or more degrees.
 No matter what level of education you have, here is where you can pull it out and make sure you show off all your abilities, knowledge, and skills.

-Work experience might have more pull, but education is often important too.
+Work experience might have more pull, but the resume education section is often important too.
 Check the specific requirements for the position, and then list your degrees or diplomas.
 For those with some experience, that might be all you need.
 Entry-level employees can add some additional information to fill out the resume.

 Education Example